kushalthaman/kushalthaman.github.io/_posts/2023-03-26-incontext.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
-  - name: Equations
-    # if a section has subsections, you can add them as follows:
-    # subsections:
-    #   - name: Example Child Subsection 1
-    #   - name: Example Child Subsection 2
   - name: Introduction
   - name: Terminology
   - name: Hard-coded Transformers